2024 End of Year Summary

 Claremont allotments were introduced to CropDrop with a plan to donate produce to the Genesis Life project at the Gateway Centre.
 The day before this link was due to start the Centre had a flood and was closed.
 Nevertheless donations were started and delivered to a variety of appreciative projects.

-Reduction in reported number of recipients
+Change in reported number of recipients

 There has been an increased focus on supplying fresh produce to the food pantries in Bath: Mercy in Action Twerton Pantry and Oasis Pantries at Roundhill and the City Centre.